atkirtland/atkirtland.github.io/_posts/2021-10-11-men-in-some-water.md

 ---
-title: "Men in Some Water"
+title: "Some Water and Men"
 category: puzzles
 ---